Anomandarist/Shadowrun-UK/AdventureLog/ComingOutOfRetirement.md

 - Vlad once again runs for cover, but then has a change of heart and goes for the milithing but is unable to penetrate the armour
 - Jack's spirit comes under attack
 - Siu Feng grabs the decker by the scruff and drags him out, implying it’s time for a retreat.
 - Sanguine checks the item in the matrix - all it has is a biomonitor and commlink.
 He decides to shoot.
-Pulls trigger, figure spots and dodges, ugh.
+Pulls trigger, figure spots and dodges.
 - Sophia and Gerhard hit the figure: the panther assault cannon round just bounces off.
 Sophia hits a faultline on the shoulder and draws blood.
 - Jack lays asset down and enters astral plane to fight.
 He sees a red lion.
 - Loki grabs a missile launcher off the wall, despite his lack of heavy weaponry ability, and summons his fortune to fire at the dude.
 Vlad flees the immediate area in a panic.
 Loki heads to cover the door, dropping the launcher.
 Chips, cards, tables go everywhere, clips burn up and go off, kaboom, etc.
 - Smoke clears - enemy pops Gerhart in the knee.
-Oweee.
 - Spirit fights the lion in astral combat.
 - Siu Feng goes to the sewer with decker and warns the VTOL is returning
 - Vlad comes back to assess the damage and send us an AR interrobang hovering above the enemy
 - Jack heals up his spirit.
-- Loki sees RoboCop finishes off Gerhard and drop a clip.
-Oof.
-At least Sanguine thought something was fishy about him.
+- Loki sees RoboCop finish off Gerhart and drop a clip.
 - Vlad tries to navigate through the smoke towards the cupboard.
 - Jack mutters about lack of ability in the astral plane, is cool with his spirit animal, so meh.
 Stun bolts the lion…..and hits it.
 - VTOL returning and hangar/garage door opens